badlandz/baux/README.md

 RoxieOS is a **Debian Trixie derivative** engineered for:

-- Raspberry Pi Zero compatibility
+- Raspberry Pi Zero compatibility:
+  - Full heart of cyberdeck, OR
+  - headless, OR
+  - "only a head" (no keyboard/mouse)
 - terminal-only operation (no X11, no Wayland)
 - ultra-minimal default footprint
 - reproducible builds (containers 901/902)